Dentistry for Children

 Our pre-school, gentle-dental visit will make your child excited to see the dentist.
-Your child will enjoy a fun-filled hour with the dentist and our staff.
-We enjoy introducing your child to the basic sights and sounds of a checkup appointment.
-Our children’s hygienist has great rapport with children; and in an interactive and lively visit, she’ll prove to them that going to the dentist is a truckload of fun.
+Your child will get acquainted with Dr. Platt, Dr. Dale and the team.
+We get a lot of satisfaction out of acquainting your child with the basic sights and sounds of a checkup appointment.
+Our children’s hygienist is absolutely wonderful with children; and with her captivating energy, she’ll prove to them that going to the dentist is a truckload of fun.

-The majority of young parents of today didn’t wear braces when they were teenagers.
-In fact, a lot of them only had orthodontic treatment if their teeth were embarrassingly crooked and out of line.
+Many parents of young children didn’t wear braces when they were teens.
+In fact, the reason any kid back then had braces was because their teeth were severely crooked and misaligned.
 Some families didn’t have enough money for braces.
-But, most of the time it was because parents didn’t recognize that a child’s teeth were bad, and their dentist didn’t raise the issue unless the parents asked about braces.
+In most cases it was because the child’s teeth looked pretty normal compared to other kids, and their dentist didn’t bring it up unless the parents asked about braces.

-When today’s parents were young, if there wasn’t enough space for all your teeth, the dentist made space by pulling permanent teeth.
-Of course, upon reflection, we discovered that doing so was short-sighted and harmful to the balance of the bite.
+In those days, if there wasn’t enough space for all the teeth, the dentist simply pulled some permanent teeth.
+Of course, today, we realize that doing so was short-sighted and harmful to the balance of the bite.

-Only after today’s parents had grown up did we became aware of the chronic oral health consequences of an unbalanced bite.
-Orthodontic dentistry is no longer just for good looks.
-Now, they concentrate on much more.
+Just within the last ten to fifteen years did we find out about the debilitating long-term health effects of malocclusion (a mismatched bite).
+Orthodontic dentistry isn’t just for making a teenager’s teeth look straight and pretty anymore.
+There is much more than that to worry about.
 Misalignment and malocclusion can bring on chronic headaches and full-blown migraines.
 A misaligned bite can cause ringing in the ears and vertigo (dizziness).
 Completely healthy teeth can start to chip and wear away, producing a ragged-edged smile.